RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/accessing-pam.md

 If you can see the page above, this means you could access the working environment where users can author and test their Business Applications.

-Let's head over to have an overview about how user authentication and authorization works within Business Central.
+Let's head over to have an overview about how Red Hat PAM works on cloud CaaS environments like OpenShift.